Cryptogram

 • brief explanation of the project

-• the downloadable code for encrypting texts into virtual "sculptures"
+• downloadable programs for encrypting texts into "sculptures"

 • Instructions on encrypting